mAarnos/Hakkapeliitta/readme.txt

 		1. Compile.

 Known bugs:
  -A very small hash table size(<=8MB) starts causing crashes.
 These crashes get more frequent the longer the time control is.
-I have a solution for this(probably) but it isn't high on my list of priorities since who even uses less than 64MB hash nowadays?
+No known solution so don't use extremely small tablebase sizes.

 Thanks to the following people(or organizations) my engine is what it is today: